AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 <!-- Document utilities with synchronous APIs help you <!--convert documents from PDF to XDP file format, Clone a PDF, Retrieve PDF properties (Redact), Multiclone PDF, Sanitise PDF for retrieving uninteneded hidden information, and tag PDF documents with lists and paragraphs.
 Details of each APIs are given below: -->

+#### Auto Tag Table of Content {#auto-tag-toc}

+The Auto-Tagging TOC API enhances document accessibility and navigation by automatically generating and tagging Table of Contents entries.
+This ensures compliance with accessibility standards, improves user experience, and saves time by dynamically updating TOCs with content changes.
+The API also maintains accuracy and consistency across documents, simplifying content management for developers.

 #### Auto Tag PDF documents {#auto-tag-api}

 Auto Tag PDF API helps to make a PDF document accessible by adding tags to it, It supports tagging block of text (paragraphs) and the bulleted lists in one operator.

+yahan pe hoga sab

 ![Auto Tagged PDF document](assets/auto-tag-api.png)